curityio/kubernetes-logaggregation-elasticsearch/README.md

 ## Documentation

 - See the [Logging Best Practices](https://curity.io/resources/learn/logging-best-practices) article to learn more about Curity Identity Server logs.
-- See the [Elasticsearch Tutorial](https://curity.io/resources/learn/log-to-elasticsearch) for a summary of Elasticsearch integration.
+- See the [Elasticsearch Tutorial](https://curity.io/resources/learn/log-to-elasticsearch) for a summary of the Elasticsearch integration.

 ## More Information